cagross/react-specials/README.md

 ### Jest Unit Tests

-The Jest unit tests are in the file `server/test/expressApp.test.js`.
-To execute the unit tests in that file, open the VSCode terminal and navigate to the project's `server` directory.
+The Jest unit tests are in the file `client/src/test/jesty.test.js`.
+To execute the unit tests in that file, open the VSCode terminal and navigate to the project's `client` directory.
 Then execute:

 `npm test -- --watch`